ryanxnovaes/sec-project/README.md

 - **Brazilian Institute of Geography and Statistics (IBGE)** (demographic data)
 - **IPEADATA** (election-related statistics)

-> The file `votesBrazil_2018.xlsx` was not used in the final analysis.

 ### Main Variables

 | Variable                  | Source   | Description                                    |